Arrin-KN1E/SDR-Band-Plans/README.md

 ### More
 The files also contain a list of contents, reference, color legend, explanation on how you can customize the file, and my comments about the file, at the bottom under all of the allocations.

-## Installing
-It's as easy as dropping it in the SDR# folder.
-Just make sure to have a backup of the old default bandplan in case something doesn't work!
-For anyone that needs to see it, [here](https://youtu.be/0OqyOx87hJk) is a super simple video on how to install the XML file.